In my previous life as a Wall Street money manager, a colleague insisted that it is impossible to help some investors.

-Yes, we’ve also had a couple rockets that failed to launch.
+Yes, we’ve had a couple rockets that failed to launch, too.

 This didn’t sit well with one subscriber.

-“I don’t like hearing you say all our positions are profitable,” he wrote.
-“All your positions are profitable, not mine.”
+“I don’t like hearing you say our positions are profitable,” he wrote.
+“Your positions are profitable, not mine.”

-He explained that the recommendations in the portfolio were way up only because we had held on… while he had not.
+He explained that the recommendations in the portfolio at the time were up only because we had held on… while he had not.

 “You never get hurt taking a profit,” he wrote.